Everything you need to know about The Wave

 How big is the surf lake?

-A standard lake at The Wave measures approximately 150 metres in length by 150 metres in width, however the length and width of a lake can be varied to accommodate the requirements of particular sites.
+A standard lake at The Wave measures approximately 180 metres in length by 200 metres wide at the shoreline.

 What is the layout of the surf lake?